2019 Loyalty Trend: Future of Customer Loyalty with Artificial Intelligence

 Artificial Intelligence Drives Customer Experience

-When customers express a desire for companies to care about them, one thing they are really asking for is a better customer experience.
+When customers express a desire for companies to care about them, one thing they are really asking for is better customer experience.
 Companies provide a better customer experience by deepening their understanding of the customer.
 Artificial intelligence drives customer experience by helping companies understand customers, predict what they may want or do next and prepare to respond effectively to the customer.
 Maximizing the customer experience should happen at every stage of the interaction from marketing to sales to service.
 Personalization using AI of the customer experience with information the AI has gathered and analyzed means the most effective message can be delivered to customers by the most effective means.
 High-value customers can be targeted for both sales and premium service.

 Brands like North Face have successfully launched online shopping assistants (Watson) to help customers find exactly what they are searching for.
 “The retail industry, like many others, is awash in structured and unstructured data — from social media to text messages to customer reviews.
 By tapping into Watson, retailers now have the power to turn this data into meaningful insights that can make the shopping experience more intuitive, informed and enjoyable,” said Stephen Gold, IBM Watson VP Business Development & Partner Program.